 The copywriter will then write sales copy that supports the visuals and product.

 In some cases, the copy may be generated first to inspire the process.

 That brings me to my next point.

 TV commercial copywriting examples

-Time to look at some famous commercial and the fantastic copy that accompanied them.
+Time to look at some famous commercials and the fantastic copy that accompanied them.

-I also included main takeaways you can apply to your own copywriting projects.
+I also included the main takeaways you can apply to your own copywriting projects.

 1. Apple’s 1984